 Would you like to own a dog?
 How about a large, muscular breed with a square-built, massive head, and wrinkled appearance that is intimidating and fierce?
 Most mastiff-type dogs fit this description perfectly and perhaps, the king of all mastiffs is the American Molossus.
 However, the Molossus breed is almost extinct but another breed that comes close to it, both in looks and temperament, is the Neapolitan Mastiff.
-So let us study some of Neapolitan dog’s characteristics, fun facts, size, temperament, and what it entails living with a Neapolitan Mastiff.
+So let us study some of the Neapolitan dog’s characteristics, fun facts, size, temperament, and what it entails living with a Neapolitan Mastiff.

 Fun facts about the Neapolitan Mastiff